-Whilst this sounds like a great idea, it’s worrying but reasonable to assume that the idea that emissions can be cancelled out by simply planting new trees will soon be used to validate yet more flying, rather than less.
+Whilst this sounds like a great idea, it’s worrying to assume that emissions can be cancelled out by simply planting new trees – and the fear is, it will soon be used to validate yet more flying, rather than less.
 It’s also important to note that many environmental campaigners view Carbon Offsetting rather dimly.
 As George Monbiot puts it, it’s the idea that you can “buy yourself a clean conscience by paying someone else to undo the harm you are causing.”

 Once you scratch the surface, it’s clear that Carbon Offsetting really isn’t the silver bullet it’s sometimes made out to be.
-But for the times when a flight is an absolute necessity (or if like me, really, really want to go on a proper, far-flung honeymoon), it can at least play a part in reducing your eco-guilt, providing you seek out to a reputable / trustworthy scheme.
+But for the times when a flight is the only way to go, it can at least play a part in reducing your eco-guilt, providing you seek out a reputable / trustworthy scheme.